 The regulations are not clear-cut, but if you promote a group ride in such a way that anyone from the public can join in – eg by advertising, putting up posters or even posting the full details on a web site or forum – then you could be seen to be organising an event and a permit is required.

 If you charge a fee for the ride, then even as a non-profit organisation a permit is required.

 If you don’t publicly promote the ride, then it could be said that the participants are simply going for a ride together as individuals, in which case (unless you have more than 100 riders) you don’t need a permit.
 Note that the 100 participant limit is likely to be substantially reduced in the near future.

-Apart from anything else, establishing a dialogue between your riding group and the DPaW District office will ensure that DPaW is aware that trail bikes are using trails in the area and will be less likely to arbitrarily close trails or give them over to walkers and mountain-bikers.
+Apart from anything else, respect each other, other trail users and the local environment.
+By trying to establish as legitimate Trail users, other users and land managers such as DBCA will be aware that trail bikes are using trails in the area and will be less likely to arbitrarily close trails or give them over to walkers and mountain-bikers.